sarahgrant11/Covid-Impact-NBA-WNBA/README.md

 * Bar chart racers for player point totals in NBA, WNBA
 * Linear regression charts for each player pre-Covid and during Covid (using D3, Plotly)
 * Tableau charts showing statistical data for each player
-* HTML site displaying all of the infornation.
+* HTML site displaying all of the information.

 ## Tech Environment
 D3, Plotly,  HTML5, Looping API calling, Bootstrap, Slack, Zoom, GitHub, VSCode, TensorFlow, SDKLearn